 How do you calculate Remaining Contract Charges?

-If you are terminating your contract whilst you are within your existing minimum term, a cancellation charge will apply, also known as an Remaining Contract Charge.
+If you terminate your contract whilst you are within your existing minimum term, a cancellation charge will apply, also known as a Remaining Contract Charge.

-You must pay everything you owe us if you terminate your agreement with us whether you're just cancelling your contract or whether you're switching to a new provider.
+If you terminate your agreement with us, you must pay everything you owe us, whether you're just cancelling your contract or switching to a new provider.

 > Find out more about how to cancel your contract or switch providers

-How do we calculate Remaining Contract Charges for Mobile?
+How we calculate Remaining Contract Charges for mobile

 • we add together all outstanding monthly (or other periodic) charges for the remainder of your minimum term, factoring in any recurring monthly discount to which you are entitled, calculated at a daily rate